JuliaReach/ReachabilityAnalysis.jl/docs/src/index.md

 *Methods to compute sets of states reachable by dynamical systems.*

 !!! note
-    `ReachabilityAnalysis` is still under development.
+    This library is still in very active development.
 If you have questions, find a bug, or have ideas for improvements, feel free to open an issue or make a pull request on the [project's GitHub page](https://github.com/mforets/ReachabilityAnalysis.jl).
     You can also find us at the [JuliaReach gitter channel](https://gitter.im/JuliaReach/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).

 ## Features

-This library implements reachability analysis methods for systems of ordinary differential equations (ODEs), for both continuous and hybrid dynamical systems.
+This library provides tools to approximate the set of reachable states of systems with both continuous and mixed discrete-continuous dynamics, also known as hybrid systems.
+It implements conservative discretization and set-propagation techniques at the state-of-the-art.

-The following types of ODEs are currently supported:
+The following types of systems are currently supported:

 - Continuous ODEs with linear dynamics.
 - Continuous ODEs with non-linear dynamics.